How much are the foster care payments?

 What do the payments cover?

 The payment to carers is provided to cover the following:

-Household costs, food, clothes, travel, school dinners and any other things required to look after a foster child.
+General household expenses, food, clothing, mileage, school meals and any other items or outings required to look after a foster child.
 The payment takes into account the fact that foster care for children cost more than caring for birth children.

 Generally, Local Authorities and Agencies pay their allowances directly into the carer’s bank account every two weeks.

 Fostering allowance – fee – experience – qualifications